Learn To Fly

 Become a member.

-Purdue Pilots is an Indiana Non-Profit and Purdue student organization dedicated to providing affordable flight rentals to Purdue students, faculty, and alumni.
+• Purdue Pilots, Inc. (PPI) is an Indiana Non-Profit and Purdue Student Organization dedicated to providing affordable flight rentals to Purdue students, faculty, and alumni.
 Purdue Pilots is an equity flying club which currently owns 2 aircraft.
 When a new member joins, they become a partial owner of the aircraft and gain the exclusive right to rent our airplanes.
 Purdue Pilots is NOT a flight school, but we do have a partnership with Purdue Aviation LLC who maintains and instructs in our aircraft.

-Our rental rates are usually $30-40 less than other rentals at Purdue for comparable aircraft.
-That means you could over $2,000 on your flight training costs by learning in our aircraft at Purdue.
+• PPI rental rates are often $30-40 less than other rentals in the region for comparable aircraft.
+That means you could save $1,000-$2,500+ on your flight training costs by learning in our aircraft!

 If you're a Purdue Flight student, you'll find that we have fewer weather restrictions than the aviation program and our planes are available to you 24/7.